rjstevick/personal-website/content/authors/admin/_index.md

 superuser: true
 ---

-Rebecca is a PhD candidate and NSF Predoctoral Fellow at the University of Rhode Island <a href="https://web.uri.edu/gso/">Graduate School of Oceanography</a>, with a focus on biological oceanography and microbial ecology.
+Rebecca is a postdoctoral research associate at the <a href="https://www.pasteur.fr/en">Institut Pasteur</a> in the <a href="https://research.pasteur.fr/en/team/genetics-of-biofilms/">Biofilm Genetics Unit</a> within the Microbiology Department.

-Her <a href="#projects">current research</a> focuses on oyster-associated microbiomes and how they are affected by estuarine acidification, nutrient loading, disease, or probiotics.
-She studies this with molecular biology, bioinformatics, and statistical modelling applied to aquaculture or field experiments.
-She is interested in how bacteria in oysters contribute to their resilience and ability to provide ecosystem services.
+Her <a href="#projects">current research</a> is focused on microbial ecology within a gnotobiotic zebrafish model to determine mechanisms of colonization resistance.
+She studies this with molecular biology, bioinformatics, and <i>in vivo</i> manipulation assays.
+During her PhD, she studied oyster-associated microbiomes and how they are affected by estuarine acidification, nutrient loading, disease, or probiotics.

-For more information, please see her CV: <a href="files/CV.pdf">Stevick_CV (updated 7/6/2019)</a>
+For more information, please see her CV: <a href="files/CV.pdf">Stevick_CV (updated 3/24/2020)</a>